dkastner/ruby-style-guide/README.md

     at_exit { puts 'Goodbye!' }
     ```

-* Avoid the use of flip-flops.

 * Avoid use of nested conditionals for flow of control.
-  Prefer a guard clause when you can assert invalid data.
-A guard clause is a conditional
+Prefer extraction of
+  logic into other methods, or at the very least, a guard clause.
+A guard
-  statement at the top of a function that bails out as soon as it can.
+  clause is a conditional statement at the top of a function that bails out as
+  soon as it can.

     ```Ruby
     # bad